sarog/openremote-sf/workspace/rhitz/nrjavaserial_3_9_2_patch_ORCJAVA-449/README.md

+#NOTE

+This release includes patches to the original nrjavaserial release by OpenRemote, Inc.

+See more detailed patch information at the end of the document.

 #About

 This is a fork of the RXTX library with a focus on ease of use and the ability to embed in other libraries.